 - 4.29 The situation foreseen by Article 6(1), where the adult is a refugee or internationally displaced, is excluded from this concurrent subsidiary jurisdiction.
 In the case of a refugee having been forced to leave their State of nationality and seek international protection in a State of which they are not a national, it is only reasonable that Article 7 cannot apply.
-Only the State where the adult is present, by virtue of Article 6(1), can assure the protection of the adult.202 However, if the adult has more than one nationality, it might be possible for one national State, other than the one from which the adult has fled, to exercise jurisdiction under Article 7.203 - 4.30 The competent authorities of the State of nationality of the adult may only exercise retain their jurisdiction "if they consider that they are in a better position to assess the interests of the adult".
-204 Jurisdiction under Article 7 is attributed concurrently, with no need for any supplementary connecting factors (e.g., previous residence, residence of relatives or presence of property).
+Only the State where the adult is present, by virtue of Article 6(1), can assure the protection of the adult.197 However, if the adult has more than one nationality, it might be possible for one national State, other than the one from which the adult has fled, to exercise jurisdiction under Article 7.198 - 4.30 The competent authorities of the State of nationality of the adult may only exercise jurisdiction "if they consider that they are in a better position to assess the interests of the adult".
+199 Jurisdiction under Article 7 is attributed concurrently, with no need for any supplementary connecting factors (e.g., previous residence, residence of relatives or presence of property).
 However, such connecting factors may be taken into account in the national competent authorities' determination of whether they are in a better position to assess the interests of the adult.
-205 - 4.31 Any measures taken by the competent authorities of the State of the nationality of the adult, under the concurrent subsidiary jurisdiction envisioned by Article 7, will cease to apply as soon as the competent authorities that have jurisdiction under Article 5, 6(2) or 8 have taken measures or have subsequently decided that no measures are to be taken.206 The 2000 Convention prioritises those decisions taken by competent authorities with jurisdiction under Articles 5, 6(2) and or 8 in order to avoid disorderly or contradictory measures of protection.
-To that effect, after taking measures, the competent authorities exercising jurisdiction under Article 7 could inform the competent authorities with jurisdiction under Articles 5, 6(2) and or 8 of the measures taken.
-The measures taken by those authorities under Article 7 will lapse as soon as the competent authorities with jurisdiction under Article 5, 6(2) or 8 take the measures required by the situation or decide that no measures are to be taken.207 The authorities exercising jurisdiction under Articles 5, 6(2) or 8 must, then, inform the authorities of the State of nationality which have taken measures under Article 7 of the measures or decisions they have taken.208 - 4.32 By giving competent authorities which have general jurisdiction under Article 8 (i.e., following a transfer of jurisdiction) the ability to block the jurisdiction of competent authorities in the State of nationality of the adult, the risk of concurrent jurisdiction being exercised in parallel and contradictorily is eliminated.
-Of course, where the scope of jurisdiction of competent authorities to take measures under Article 8 is limited to a specific aspect of the protection of the adult, that authority should refrain from blocking the competent authority of the State of nationality from exercising jurisdiction in relation to other aspects of protection.209 - 4.33 When a competent authority of a multi-unit State takes jurisdiction on this ground, and the Convention is not in force in every territorial unit, it is important to recall Article 45(d) which provides that "[i]n relation to a State in which two or more systems of law or sets of rules of law with regard to any matter dealt with in this Convention apply in different territorial units [...] any reference to the State of which the adult is a national shall be construed as referring
+200 - 4.31 Any measures taken by the competent authorities of the State of the nationality of the adult, under the concurrent subsidiary jurisdiction envisioned by Article 7, will cease to apply as soon as the competent authorities that have jurisdiction under Article 5, 6(2) or 8 have taken measures or have decided that no measures are to be taken.
+The 2000 Convention prioritises those decisions taken by competent authorities with jurisdiction under Article 5, 6(2) or 8 in order to avoid disorderly or contradictory measures of protection.
+To that effect, after taking measures, the competent authorities exercising jurisdiction under Article 7 could inform the competent authorities with jurisdiction under Article 5, 6(2) or 8 of the measures taken.
+The measures taken by the those authorities under Article 7 will lapse as soon as the competent authorities with jurisdiction under Article 5, 6(2) or 8 take the measures required by the situation or decide that no measures are to be taken.
+The authorities exercising jurisdiction under Articles 5, 6(2) or 8 must then inform the authorities of the State of nationality which have taken measures under Article 7 of the measures or decisions they have taken. - 4.32 By giving competent authorities which have jurisdiction under Article 8 (i.e., following a transfer of jurisdiction) the ability to block the jurisdiction of competent authorities in the State of nationality of the adult, the risk of concurrent jurisdiction being exercised in parallel and contradictorily is eliminated.
+Of course, where the scope of jurisdiction of competent authorities to take measures under Article 8 is limited to a specific aspect of the protection of the adult, that authority should refrain from blocking the competent authority of the State of nationality from exercising jurisdiction in relation to other aspects of protection.204

-204 Art.
+199 Art.
 7(1); Ibid., para.
 60.

-205 Ibid., paras 57 and 60.
+200 Ibid., paras 57 and 60.